Taiwan Jaw Bone Connected to the Origins of Humanity, May Reveal Entirely New Prehistoric Species

 The first ancient human fossil found in Taiwan may indicate the presence of an unknown archaic species of humans who lived in Asia during the Pleistocene era, possibly hundreds of thousands of years before modern humans arrived.

 Marine topography of the Penghu Channel, from where the Penghu 1 jaw and teeth were discovered.
 According to the study by Kaifu and colleagues, the pins represent previous fossil locations.
-Credit: Y. Kaifu et al., CC BY-NC-SA-4.0
+(Y. Kaifu et al./ CC BY NC SA 4.0 )

-“During the Pleistocene Epoch, which lasted from about 2.6 million years ago to 11,700 years ago, humans generally evolved smaller jaws and teeth, but the new fossil from Taiwan appears larger and more robust than older Homo erectus fossils from Java and northern China,” LiveScience reports on the discovery.
+“During the Pleistocene Epoch, which lasted from about 2.6 million years ago to 11,700 years ago, humans generally evolved smaller jaws and teeth, but the new fossil from Taiwan appears larger and more robust than older Homo erectus fossils from Java and northern China,” LiveScience reported on the find in 2015.

 The Penghu 1 mandible, jaw and teeth in various orientations.
-Credit: Y. Kaifu et al., CC BY-NC-SA-4.0
+(Y. Kaifu et al./ CC BY NC SA 4.0 )

 Yousuke Kaifu, paleoanthropologist at the National Museum of Nature and Science in Japan and co-author of the study told LiveScience, “We need other skeletal parts to evaluate the degree of its uniqueness.
 The question of species can be effectively discussed after those steps.”

-As reported just this week, the skull fragments and teeth discovered in 1976 in a cave in Xujiayoa, China are raising surprising questions about the prehistoric origins of humanity.
-Dental remains were recovered from four different individuals, and were examined for size, shape and surface of the teeth, as well as other defining characteristics.
+As reported in January 2015, the skull fragments and teeth discovered in 1976 in a cave in Xujiayoa, China were also raising surprising questions about the prehistoric origins of humanity.
+Dental remains were recovered from four different individuals, and were examined for size, shape, and surface of the teeth, as well as other defining characteristics.
 When the teeth were compared to a database of over 5,000 teeth of known species, María Martinón-Torres of the National Research Centre on Human Evolution found that they did not match any of the accepted hominids.

 BBC Earth reported on the Xujiayoa teeth, “We know there were as many as four other early humans living on Earth when modern humans were still confined to Africa.
 The Neanderthals lived in Europe, the Denisovans in Asia and the "hobbit" Homo floresiensis in Indonesia: plus there was a mysterious fourth group from Eurasia that interbred with the Denisovans.”

-The question is now whether all these Asian fossils represent a hybrid of known prehistoric humans, or whether scientists have an entirely new human species on their hands – or several!
+The question is whether all these Asian fossils represent a hybrid of known prehistoric humans, or whether scientists really did have an entirely new human species on their hands – or several!

 Kaifu told LiveScience, “This is a very different, complex and exciting story compared to what I was taught in school.”